khabib97/fastify-otps/README.md

 # fastify-otps
-one time password share platform using fastify framework
+one time password share platform using fastify framework. mainly support-center/NOC/DC  will be its main stakeholder.

 ## Primary Goal
 * Share secrect using this app generated link.